BBC in meltdown as football shows axed after stars stage mutiny over Gary Lineker

 BBC in meltdown as football shows axed after stars stage boycott over Gary Lineker

-Corporation is struggling to fix a crisis of its own creation
+The corporation is struggling to contain a crisis of its own creation

-The BBC is struggling to contain the biggest crisis to hit the corporation in years as it was forced to rewrite its schedule after dozens of stars boycotted shows in support of Gary Lineker.
+The BBC has apologised after its sports coverage descended into chaos on Saturday when presenters and pundits boycotted shows in support of Gary Lineker.

-Lineker was told by BBC to step back from hosting the Saturday edition of the football highlights programme in a row over impartiality after he compared the government's asylum policy to Nazi Germany on Twitter.
+The corporation is struggling to contain an unprecedented crisis ignited when Lineker was told by the BBC to step back from hosting Match of the Day in a row over impartiality after he compared the government’s asylum policy to language employed by the German government in the 1930s.

-Dozens of stars have since staged an extraordinary mutiny in solidarity with Lineker, forcing the BBC to axe Football Focus and Final Score from its schedule and replace the programmes with Bargain Hunt and The Repair Shop.
+Several stars have now staged a boycott in solidarity with the presenter, forcing the BBC to axe Football Focus, Fighting Talk and Final Score from its schedule.
+At one point, 5 Live resorted to replaying old pre-recorded material.

-The corporation apologised for the quickly deteriorating situation involving football pundits, commentators and hosts, but the damage was already done and questions are now being raised over whether Sunday’s edition of Match of the Day 2 can go ahead.

-The BBC is said to be bracing for a “silent” Match of the Day without commentators, with the show scaled back to include just 20 minutes of air time.
+Questions are being raised over whether Sunday’s edition of Match of the Day 2 can go ahead.
+The BBC is said to be bracing for a “silent” Match of the Day on Saturday without commentators, with the show scaled back to just 20 minutes of air time.

+BBC director general Tim Davie apologised for the disruption as he praised Lineker as “the best in the business” and said he wants to find a “reasonable solution” to get him back on air.

+Mr Davie, who said he will not resign over the furore, added: “I’m very sorry for the disruption today.
+It’s been a difficult day and I’m sorry that audiences have been affected and they haven’t got the programming.

 It comes after: